wingkwong/leetcode-the-hard-way/tutorials/basic-topics/kadane.md

 ---
 title: 'Kadane Algorithm'
-# TODO description: 'Kadane 2D algorithm is a elegant way of finding maximum sum submatrix in a matrix using the logic of Kadane 1D algorithm'
-description: 'Kadane algorithm finds the maximum sum subarray in an array of integers'
+description: 'Kadane 1D algorithm finds the maximum sum subarray in an array of integers.
+Kadane 2D algorithm finds the maximum sum subarray in a 2D array of integers.'
-hide_table_of_contents: true
+hide_table_of_contents: false
 keywords:
   - leetcode
   - tutorial